uc-cdis/gen3-qa/README.md

 You can kill the server with `npm run selenium-kill`

-### Data
+### Data _(optional)_
-Some tests need data to submit, so it's required to generate test data.
+Some tests need data to submit, so this step is required only if you plan on running/writing tests that submit, delete, or query graph data (aka nodes).
+If your test doesn't need this stuff, just skip this step.
 _WIP_ Currently you have to clone the occ/data-simulator repo, install R, install the required packages, and manually run the command for generating simulated data.
 This is to be automated soon.
 Please just ask for help until this is resolved.

-### Environent Variables
-Mosts tests require authorization, which we store in environment variables.
-These are: `ACCESS_TOKEN, EXPIRED_ACCESS_TOKEN, INDEX_USERNAME, INDEX_PASSWORD`.
-The process of fetching these variables is automated by the script `local_run.sh`.
-This process is run automatically when you use one of the commands below for running tests (i.e. don't worry 'bout it)
+# Test Development
 ## Running Tests
 Once everything is setup and your Selenium server is running, you should be able to successfully run the tests.
 Try running the following
 ```
-npm run test
+npm test
 ```
 If all the tests start running (and passing), everything should be good to go for you to start writing your own tests.
 Note that you can also run a selection of tests with `@Tags` (explained below) by running the following:
 ```
-npm run grep-test -- "@MyTag"
+npm test -- --grep "@MyTag"
 ```

 ## Writing Tests